jsffeng/ServerBkup/README.md

 To-do items:
 ------------
-For step-2, need to evaluate whether mount/umount is needed to seperate the step-2 Disk from LINUX once backup is done.
+For step-2, need to evaluate whether mount/umount is needed to seperate the Disk (used by step-2) from LINUX after backup is done.
 In this way, the Disk involved in step-2 should not be impacetd even if any corruptpion happened in LINUX enviornment.
 However, this may require root permission.
 Alternatively, create a seperate cron job for root login, this is optional for users and can mount/umount step-2 Disk as schedule if needed.

-More to-do items for others to use with no code modification needed:
+More to-do items make it more user-friendly for others'use (for common backup purpose) :
 ---------------------------------------------------------------------------------------
-1. Make step-1 and step-2 configurable by end-users (which can be configured by #2)
+1. Ehance scripts to make step-1 and step-2 configurable by end-users.
 2. Create an installation script to do:
       - Read LOGIN from LINUX environment.
       - Gather user's input for installation directory.
       - Gather user's input for backup directories (step-1's, and also step-2's if wanted).